 - To test if the dough is done, take a small amount and squeeze, it should stick together, if not add more liquid a drop at a time.

-- In a large pot heat 1 tablespoon of oil and add diced onions, cook for 3-4 minutes on medium until they start to soften.
+- In a large pot heat 1 tablespoon of oil and add diced onions, cook for 3-4 minutes on medium until onion starts to soften.

 - Add leaves and stems of thyme, 1 pressed clove of garlic, diced carrots, and mushrooms.
 Cook for another 4-5 minutes to soften.